Injured on the job? It might get harder in Florida to find a lawyer to take your case

 “I would submit that 80 percent or more of the employees injured are injured under their own volition, because they are not following safety rules and regulations,” he said.

 Miami Democrat Robert Ascencio countered.
-The retired police officer recalled how he got injured on the job and saws his claim rejected three times before hiring an attorney.
+The retired police officer recalled how he got injured on the job and saw his claim rejected three times before hiring an attorney.

 “If you took care of employees in the first place, there would be no need to sue,” he said.